USMNT news: Altidore ruled out of USMNT squad for Nations League openers | Goal.com

 Altidore ruled out of USMNT squad for Nations League openers

-Jozy Altidore has been ruled out of the first two matches of the U.S. men's national team's Nations League campaign while Atlanta United defender Miles Robinson has replaced Walker Zimmerman on the roster.
+Jozy Altidore has been ruled out of the first two matches of the U.S. men's national team's Nations League campaign, while Atlanta United defender Miles Robinson has also replaced Walker Zimmerman on the roster.

-Altidore underwent testing on Monday after suffering an injury of his own in the 70th minute of Toronto's 1-0 home victory over the Columbus Crew on Sunday.
+Altidore underwent testing on Monday after suffering an injury in the 70th minute of Toronto FC's 1-0 home victory over the Columbus Crew on Sunday.

 “His quad was sore,” TFC coach Greg Vanney said following the win, which sealed a home playoff match against D.C.
 United.
 “I don’t know to the extent, we don’t know quite where he’s at.
 We’ll have to see from an MRI what it looks like and what our timeline might be and how we’ll deal with it.”

-Altidore's injury will keep him out of a match against Cuba in Washington, D.C. as well as a match in his home stadium as the U.S. is set to take on Canada at Toronto FC's MBO Field.
+Altidore's injury will keep him out of a match against Cuba in Washington, D.C. on Friday as well as a match in his home stadium four days later, with the U.S. set to take on Canada at Toronto's BMO Field.

 Josh Sargent and Gyasi Zardes are currently counted as the other striker options with the likes of Jordan Morris, Tyler Boyd, Paul Arriola and Cory Baird expected to feature out wide.